mk-fg/git-nerps/README.rst

     git_output_data = header || '\n' || ciphertext

-  "crypto_secretbox()" corresponds to `NaCl crypto_secretbox`_ routine (with PyNaCl wrapper), which is a combination of Salsa20 stream cipher and and Poly1305 authenticatior in one easy-to-use and secure package, implemented and maintained by very smart and skilled people (djb being the main author).
+  "crypto_secretbox()" corresponds to `NaCl crypto_secretbox`_ routine (with libsodium/PyNaCl/libnacl wrappers), which is a combination of Salsa20 stream cipher and and Poly1305 authenticatior in one easy-to-use and secure package, implemented and maintained by very smart and skilled people (djb being the main author).

   Nonce here is derived from plaintext hash, which should exclude possibility of reuse for different plaintexts, yet provide deterministic output for the same